 - git init: This Git command converts a directory into an empty repository.
 This is the initial step you need to take to build a repository.
 Once you run git init, you will be able to add and commit files and directories.

-- git add: This command allows you to add files in the Git staging area.
+- git add: When we will run this command our files will be added to the Git staging area.
 The file must be added to the index of Git before being available to commit to any particular repository.
 You can use this command to add directories, files, etc.

-- git commit: The commit command in Git allows you to track the changes in the files in a local repository.
+- git commit: The commit command in Git will allow us to finalize the changes for the staged files in the local repository.
 Each commit has its own unique ID for reference.

 - git config: There are numerous configurations and settings possible in Git, and this command allows you to assign these settings.
 User.name and user.email are the two significant settings that set the name and email address of a user.